westonkl/InterviewPrep/README.md

 ## Python:

 **Python** is a high-level, interpreted, dynamically typed, general-purpose programming language.

+:spiral_notepad: [Python](https://www.w3schools.com/python/) is my go to technical interview language as it is beatiful, pythonic, and relatively easy.
+I highly recommend you learn it and use it in your interviews.

 What are **lists** and **tuples** and what are their differences?:
 - Both sequence data types (can hold multiple types)
 - **Lists** are mutable - changeable
 - **Tuples** are immutable

+Understanding [list comprehensions](https://www.w3schools.com/python/python_lists_comprehension.asp) and [slicing](https://www.w3schools.com/python/python_strings_slicing.asp) will make your life a lot easier.

 **Lambda** is an anonymous function in Python that can accept any number of arguments, but can only have a single expression.
 It is generally used in situations requiring an anonymous function for a short time period.